dmayerdesign/seek/README.md

 npm install -g firebase-tools
 ```

-### Test locally while developing
+### Test the back end locally while developing

-From now on, all commands should be run from inside the `functions/` folder.
-Run the following in your shell:
+In this section, all commands should be run from inside the `functions/` folder.

 ```sh
 cd functions